scholarslab/CodeLab/Week01/README.md

 ![hazel.jpg](hazel.jpg)

 0. Introduction to Code Lab
+1. What is Code?
-1. Why Code?
+2. Why is Code?
-2. "Hack vs Yack"
 3. SLab Origin Stories
-4. A Brief History of Computing

 ## Welcome to CodeLab